-For face-to-face courses and face-to-face components of hybrid courses, attendance constitutes presence and participation in class.
+Presence and participation in class constitutes attendance for face-to-face courses and face-to-face components of hybrid courses.
 Students are expected to attend regularly and punctually.
 For online courses and online components of hybrid courses, participation in an academically related activity counts as attendance.
-Academically related activities include, but are not limited to, submitting an academic assignment, taking an exam, completing an interactive tutorial, participating in computer-assisted instruction, participating in an online discussion about academic matters, and/or initiating contact with a faculty member to ask a question about the academic subject studied in the course.
+Academically related activities include, but are not limited to, submitting an academic assignment, taking an exam, completing an interactive tutorial, participating in computerassisted instruction, participating in an online discussion about academic matters, and/or initiating contact with a faculty member to ask a question about the academic subject studied in the course.